 HOWDY!

-I’m a breaking news producer for The Dallas Morning News, where I write about anything and everything that’s happening in the Dallas-Fort Worth area and around Texas.
+I’m a journalist based in Dallas, where I’ve spent years writing and editing stories about anything and everything that’s happening in the Dallas-Fort Worth area and around Texas.

-I spend my days (and nights) writing clean, compelling stories that resonate with readers, and my keen news judgment has made me a perennial newsroom leader in audience metrics.
+As a breaking news producer, I was a foundational part of The Dallas Morning News‘ breaking news hub, spending my days (and nights) writing clean, compelling stories that resonated with readers, and my keen news judgment made me a perennial newsroom leader in audience metrics.

-Though I work on tight deadlines, I know how to dig through mountains of public records and navigate the wilds of social media to ferret out details and make connections that give my reporting extra oomph — and that my competitors overlook.
+Though I thrive on tight deadlines, I know how to dig through mountains of public records and navigate the wilds of social media to ferret out details and make connections that give my work extra oomph — and that my competitors overlook.

 I have one dog, one turtle and one very old car, and we live together in a lovely house in Dallas’ Oak Cliff neighborhood.
-In times when leaving one’s home is advisable, I enjoy going to concerts, hiking and drinking too much coffee.
+In my free time, I enjoy going to concerts, hiking and drinking too much coffee.

 Feel free to yell at me on Twitter, if you must.